-If you recently suffered a slip and fall injury, a Marksville slip and fall lawyer is available to help.
-They could review the details of your injury and advise you on whether you could file a civil lawsuit to recover damages.
-If so, your personal injury attorney could file a claim on your behalf and represent your rights in court.
+If you recently suffered a slip and fall injury, a Marksville slip and fall lawyer from Laborde Earles Injury Lawyers is available to help.
+We could review the details of your injury and advise you on whether you qualify to file a civil lawsuit to recover damages.
+If so, your personal injury attorney could file a claim or lawsuit on your behalf and represent your rights in court.

 For a free legal consultation with a slip and fall injury lawyer serving Marksville, call (318) 777-7777

 Economic and Non-Economic Damages You Could Receive in a Slip-and-Fall Claim

 You could receive compensation for the injuries and losses you suffered in your slip and fall accident, including:

 Economic damages are losses resulting from a personal injury accident that has a monetary value.
 These can include:

 - Medical bills related to emergency care from the accident

 - Medical expenses for all follow-up treatments

 - Medical device costs

 - Lost future earning capacity